-All correspondence with ADOT and property owners relating to Project ROW Work, and all reports and Submittals, must include, at a minimum, a heading with the following information:

-- A. Transportation Accounting System (TRACS)/Federal Project number Highway
+- All correspondence with ADOT and property owners relating to Project ROW Work, and all reports and Submittals, must include, at a minimum, a heading with the following information: - 24 A. Transportation Accounting System (TRACS)/Federal Project number Highway 25 Designation - 26 B. Project limits

-Designation

-- 26 B. Project limits

-- 1 C. ADOT parcel number (when applicable) - 2 D. Name of record owner(s) (when applicable) - 3 In administering and managing its Project ROW Work, Developer shall: - A. Prepare and maintain a Project ROW Status Report that provides the status for each parcel in the Project ROW.
-The Project ROW Status Report must include, at a minimum, the following information for each parcel: 1.
-Actual cost expended to date for Project ROW (acquisition, relocation, and - 1.
+- 1 C. ADOT parcel number (when applicable) - D. Name of record owner(s) (when applicable) - 3 In administering and managing its Project ROW Work, Developer shall: - A. Prepare and maintain a Project ROW Status Report that provides the status for each parcel in the Project ROW.
+The Project ROW Status Report must include, at a minimum, the following information for each parcel: - 1.
 Actual cost expended to date for Project ROW (acquisition, relocation, and demolition); - 2.
 Monthly forecast of Project ROW costs; - 3.
-Actual cost obligated, but not yet expended to date for Project ROW; - 11 4.
+Actual cost obligated, but not yet expended to date for Project ROW; - 4.
 Appraisal status; - 5.
 Acquisition status; - 6.
-Relocation status; and - Demolition status. - Every week commencing upon the issuance of NTP1, Developer shall submit the Project ROW Status Report to ADOT for approval in ADOT's reasonable discretion. - 17 B. Prepare and maintain a complete parcel file for each Developer-Acquired Parcel in accordance with the ADOT Right of Way Procedure Manual.
-Developer shall maintain all 18 19 documentation related to the purchase of the real property interests (housed separately 20 from the relocation files).
-Developer shall retain and secure the parcel files for 21 Developer-Acquired Parcels in a locking file cabinet in the Project Collocated Office, or 22 as otherwise approved by ADOT.
-Upon completion of the acquisition of each parcel, 23 Developer shall submit all signed Original Documents to ADOT for approval in ADOT's 24 good faith discretion. - C. Input and update parcel status in a web-based tracking system that is accessible by ADOT or its designees.

-All ROW Submittals must include a written certification signed by the Project ROW Quality Control Specialist certifying that the ROW Submittal has been processed through QA/QC procedures and complies with the Contract Documents.
+Relocation status; and - 14 7.
+Demolition status. - Every week commencing upon the issuance of NTP1, Developer shall submit the Project ROW Status Report to ADOT for approval in ADOT's reasonable discretion. - B. Prepare and maintain a complete parcel file for each Developer-Acquired Parcel in accordance with the ADOT Right of Way Procedure Manual.
+Developer shall maintain all documentation related to the purchase of the real property interests (housed separately from the relocation files).
+Developer shall retain and secure the parcel files for Developer-Acquired Parcels in a locking file cabinet in the Project Collocated Office, or as otherwise approved by ADOT.
+Upon completion of the acquisition of each parcel, Developer shall submit all signed Original Documents to ADOT for approval in ADOT's good faith discretion. - C. Input and update parcel status in a web-based tracking system that is accessible by ADOT or its designees. - All ROW Submittals must include a written certification signed by the Project ROW Quality Control Specialist certifying that the ROW Submittal has been processed through QA/QC procedures and complies with the Contract Documents.

-30470.2.4ROW Activity Plan
+470.2.4 ROW Activity Plan